vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 To perform certain networking operations on containers, your Docker environment and your virtual container hosts (VCHs) must be configured in a specific way.

 - For information about the default Docker networks, see https://docs.docker.com/engine/userguide/networking/.
-- For information about the networking options with which vSphere administrators can deploy VCHs, see the sections in VCH Deployment Options on [Networking Options](../vic_vsphere_admin/vch_installer_options.md#networking) and [Configure Container Networks](../vic_vsphere_admin/vch_installer_options.md#adv-container-net) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.
+- For information about the networking options with which vSphere administrators can deploy VCHs and examples, see [Virtual Container Host Networking](../vic_vsphere_admin/vch_networking.md) and [Configure Container Networks](../vic_vsphere_admin/vch_networking.md#adv-container-net) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.
-- For an overview of the networks that vSphere Integrated Containers Engine uses, see [Virtual Container Host Networking](../vic_vsphere_admin/networks.md) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.
-- For examples of how to deploy VCHs with different network configurations, see the section in Advanced Examples of Deploying a VCH on [Networking Examples](../vic_vsphere_admin/vch_installer_examples.md#networking) in *Install, Deploy, and Maintain the vSphere Integrated Containers Infrastructure*.

 **NOTE**: The default level of trust on VCH container networks is `published`.
 As a consequence, if the vSphere administrator did not configure `--container-network-firewall` on the VCH, you must specify `-p 80` in `docker run` and `docker create` commands to publish port 80 on a container.
 Alternatively, the vSphere administrator can configure the VCH to set [`--container-network-firewall`](../vic_vsphere_admin/configure_vch.md#containernet) to a different level.